oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

 capability is enabled for corporate email addresses only, so your personal mailbox credentials won’t do.

-Log In Using Other Corporate Credentials
+Log in Using Other Corporate Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OroCRM can be set up to accept your existing corporate login and password.
 This is possible if your organization